Ghoststrats/Captive-Portal-Chat/README.md

 ## Files Included

-### `portal-builder.html`
+### `Portal-Message-Builder.html`

 Use this file first.

 This lets you build a custom portal by typing your message into a simple form.
 When you click generate, it creates a ready to upload HTML portal file.

-### `ghoststrats-portal-template.html`
+### `GhostStratsPortalMessenger.html`

-This is the base portal design.
+This is the base portal messenger page.

-You can use it as a manual template, but most users should just use the builder because it creates a customized version automatically.
+You can use it directly, edit it manually, or use the builder to generate customized versions.

 ## Notes